Promotion of pol's daughter violated nepotism law

 Most Popular

-The vote by Tom Barraga, who is term-limited, allowed two Democratic lawmakers facing tough re-election races in November to oppose the measure.
+The vote by her father, who is term-limited, allowed two Democratic lawmakers facing tough re-election bids in November to oppose the measure.
 County Attorney Dennis Brown and Barraga (R-West Islip) said the mortgage fee vote had no connection with the promotion of Barraga’s daughter.

 Records show Elaine Barraga, 47, won legislative approval in 2010 for her original job as an $89,314-a-year senior assistant county attorney.

-Vanessa Baird Streeter, spokeswoman or County Executive Steve Bellone, called the error, “an oversight by the law department.”
+Vanessa Baird-Streeter, spokeswoman for County Executive Steve Bellone, called the error, “an oversight by the law department.”
 She said a resolution will be filed “as soon as possible,” and that it will cover earlier promotions.

 Legislative Counsel George Nolan called the penalty too harsh.